 As with other bullying scenarios, a victim might be targeted because they're a racial, religious or gender minority in their workplace or have a disability.
 However, the mobbing ringleader often has a career-related reason for targeting their victim.

-Jim was recently hired to his company and has a lot of ideas on how to improve it.
-Sue fears change and wants to maintain the status quo, so she rallies her coworkers together to exclude Jim from meetings where he could share his ideas.
+2. Maintain the status quo: Jim was recently hired to his company and has a lot of ideas on how to improve it.
+Sue fears change and wants to do things the way they’ve always been done, so she rallies her coworkers together to exclude Jim from meetings where he could share his ideas.

 RELATED: Investigating Workplace Bullying Allegations: 10 Tips for Success